How to Spend Just One Day in Lucknow

 Indeed, the idol borne by the final carriage was an elephant-headed idol.
 It seems that it is a significant festival, whereby big clay idols of the god Ganesha, smeared with turmeric, are taken to a local water body and immersed.

 Other Things to See for a Stopover Day in Lucknow

 If you’re up for a longer day, or would rather see the sights than wander a shopping district, there are a few other options of note:

 This is a manor house and garden built by the Nawabs.
-It was closed at the time I was there, so I can't say whether it is truly a must-see or not.
-However, if you chose Hazratganj, it is just slightly further east towards the river.
+It was closed at the time I was there, so I can’t say whether it is truly a must-see or not.
+However, if you chose Hazratganj for lunch, then it is just slightly further east towards the river.

 I went here the next morning.
 I had some time on my second day, since my train out from Lucknow was in the late evening.
 This park is just across Gomti river.

 In general, going in this direction and crossing the river, you come into a part of Lucknow that feels completely different from the old part.
 Buildings are more modern, the roads are better, the cars bigger, and there’s a general feeling of wealth.
 The Renaissance and the Taj are here, very different hotels indeed than where I stayed.